anzieri/anzieri.github.io/MALURLDetector/README.md

 # Malicious URL Detector using Streamlit

 Streamlit is a free, open-source Python framework that lets users create interactive web apps from data scripts.
+The training of the Machine Learning model used was done from scratch in the `MaliciousURLs(1).ipynb` notebook.
+The dataset used for the training was from Kaggle link https://www.kaggle.com/datasets/sid321axn/malicious-urls-dataset however feel free to use any other dataset available.

+The model was trained using the Extreme Gradient Boosting (XGBoost) Classifier.
+Exportation of the model was done using pickle.

 ## Why This Project?